 - 1. Move WEA finances to nonprofit banking solutions, such as a credit union, where possible. - 2.
 Consider the social impact of current and future long-term investments.
 This may include divesting WEA of investments in organizations or companies that are actively anti-union, discriminate against any marginalized community, support privatization of public resources and public education, engage in environmentally harmful practices, or have taken other positions against the goals and continuing resolutions of WEA. - 3.
 Work with the WEA Board, or designated committee, to review current banking practices quarterly and direct that changes be made to investments that do not support WEA's goals and continuing resolutions. - 4.
 Craft a set of guidelines for UniServ Councils and local associations on best practices for moving union funds to nonprofit banking solutions.
 The guidelines should consider both rural and urban locals and UniServs and provide options for those that may not have many banking choices.
 These guidelines can be shared via secure electronic communication with UniServ and local presidents and treasurers. - 5.
 Help UniServs and locals with their investments.
 WEA can share investment choices with UniServ and local treasurers via secure electronic communication.
-Staff assigned: Donna Wesley January status update: NBI #19 is on the Budget & Finance Committee Agenda to have a committee created to work on the NBI and review work previously done on a similar NBI (2017 NBI #29).
+Staff assigned: Donna Wesley March RA update: Our committee has met twice, and we are gathering additional information from our Councils and Locals regarding their banking practices/needs with the intent of putting out a Request for Information to Credit Unions.
 New Business Item No. 20-Withdrawn Change School Year Schedule (Heather Kowalski, Shelton ESP) New Business Item No. 21-Adopted All School Meals Free of Charge (Michael Peña, Mukilteo EA) Cost to WEA: Staff: \$10,200 (To be included in existing staffing budget) Non-Staff: None Cost to the State: \$150,000,000 WEA Goals and Objectives: 2 RECOMMENDATION(S) The WEA will lobby the legislature to make all meals free for K-12 students.
-Staff assigned: Djibril Diop January status update: GR staff will be addressing opportunities in the state budget to provide free meals for K-12 students.
+Staff assigned: Djibril Diop March RA update: GR staff will be addressing opportunities in the state budget to provide free meals for K-12 students.
 At this time, school districts are able to serve all students and receive a higher rate of reimbursement per meal thanks to federal waivers being approved.
 Now that this has been done for every school-aged child in the nation, the hope is policy makers can see this widespread effort can be done.
 New Business Item No. 22-Withdrawn COVID-19 Testing (Jeffrey Morgen, Seattle EA) New Business Item No. 23-Adopted Mandatory Training for UniServ Council Presidents (Kris Cameron, Wenatchee EA) Cost to WEA: Staff: \$7,600 (To be included in existing staffing budget) Non-Staff: None Cost to the State: None WEA Goals and Objectives: 1 and 3 RECOMMENDATION(S) The WEA will provide and strongly encourage attendance at training for all UniServ Council presidents.
 Training topics will include union values and history, budgeting, communication, organizing, conflict resolution, democratic decision- making structures, and explanation and clarification of governance vs. staff roles and responsibilities.
-Staff assigned: Armand Tiberio / Larry Delaney January status update: In process.
+Staff assigned: Aimee Iverson / Larry Delaney March RA update: In process.
 We are determining the best way to deliver this training given the limitations on in person training and the existing calendar of meetings and events.
 New Business Item No. 24- Adopted Library Books That Truly Represent Our Students (Patty Cone, Wenatchee EA) Cost to WEA: Staff: \$11,600 (To be included in existing staffing budget) Non-staff: None Cost to the State: \$5,000,000 (New Cost) WEA Goals and Objectives: 1 and 2 RECOMMENDATION(S) The WEA will: